 The opponent is not the Wolf girl.
 Even in many orchestral versions, the Wolf and the Boy are pitted against each other, presented as equals at one point.
 In the 2009 short film, this is most clear when wolf and boy are each dangling from different ends of the same rope, eye to eye, each reliant upon the other for escape.

 But it is enough to say that Peter is his own worst enemy?
-This never makes for a satisfying if that’s the only thing you’re doing, but it does work if there are other battles raging.
-You’re more likely to pull it off in a short story than in a novel, which can’t sustain that level of battle, unless it’s something like Fight Club, in which we are presented with a clear opponent, even if that opponent is revealed to be illusory.
+This never makes for a satisfying if that’s the only thing you’re doing, but it does work if there are other big struggles raging.
+You’re more likely to pull it off in a short story than in a novel, which can’t sustain that level of big struggle, unless it’s something like Fight Club, in which we are presented with a clear opponent, even if that opponent is revealed to be illusory.

 Peter and Wolf girl are presented as diametric opposites — consider them different sides of the same personality, in the same way the Winnie the Pooh characters can be considered different aspects of a child’s traits and emotions.
 Wolf girl models one possibility — you can rage against the machine and take off to live your own life, literally in the wild, in her case.
 Or you can buckle down and be a good boy, doing everything expected of you and more.